opencog/link-grammar/README.md

    > "tower".

 ### Morphology printing:
    Instead of hard-coding LL, declare which links are morpho links in the dict.

 ### UTF-8 cleanup:
+   Hmm.
+Is this really needed?
+UTF-8 seems to work well, now.
+So maybe leave it alone.

    Replace the mbrtowc code with proper language support; it seems that the correct solution is to use [ICU](http://site.icu-project.org/)
    *  ICU pros: runs on windows.